SerhiiLe/DFMiniMp3/README.md

-# DFMiniMp3
+# DFMiniMp3E

 Arduino library for the DFPlayer Mini Mp3 module.

 This is a copy of the project [Makuna/DFMiniMp3](https://github.com/Makuna/DFMiniMp3/wiki) with minor changes for better adaptation to my project.
-The original author is Michael Miller.
+The original author is Michael C. Miller.

 ## API Reference